apuaaChen/cs271fp/hw3/trans_node3/fcrash/ReadMe.md

 **Expected Behavior**

 * All local transactions are executed locally
-* Server 1 and Server 2 finishes all the transaction
+* Server 1 and Server 2 finish all the transactions
 * Yet Server 0 doesn't have enough balance for the last transaction, so it starts paxos
 	|	        |Balance|Local Log		|Pending Txs|
 	|-----------|-------|---------------|-----------|